Art With Anything

 Ask the children to carefully string the beads on the pipe cleaners, bend the edge around a pompom, curl it up, and place it in the clear box.
 Simple as that!

 Snake In A Box is an excellent activity for building your child’s fine motor and concentration skills.
-Their imaginations are entertained with their new ‘pet snakes’.
+Their new “pet snakes” are also a great material for imaginative and open-ended play.

-I remember being amazed that something so simple could spark that fire and allowed their imagination to let loose.
+I remember being amazed that something so simple could spark that fire and allow their imagination to let loose.

 On another occasion, I witnessed a similar event.
-A teacher dug into her craft boxes and made art with anything “Worry dolls”.
+A teacher dug into her craft boxes and made art with anything.
+In this case, the final product was an easy-to-make version of “worry dolls.”

 - Popsicle sticks